 Step #1: Make a Paste

 To start, use ¼ cup of Borax and mix it with a small amount of water.
-It’s recommended to add the water slowly so you can achieve the ideal consistency.
+Add the water slowly so you can achieve the ideal consistency.
+You need a paste that’s not so wet that it slides off, but not so dry that it’s powdery.

 Step #2: Apply the Paste to the Aluminum